MVJyothiPriya/robotic-disassembly-depth-estimation/README.md

 # Robotic Disassembly Depth Estimation

 ## Project Overview

 This project explores **depth estimation for robotic disassembly tasks** using multiple state-of-the-art depth estimation models.
 The goal is to generate accurate depth maps from RGB images of objects that may appear in robotic manipulation and disassembly environments.

-In this project, several pretrained depth estimation models were evaluated, including:

-- **MiDaS**
-- **DepthAnything**
-- **DepthCrafter**

-These models were applied to the same dataset to compare their performance and visualize depth predictions.
+Robotic disassembly of consumer electronics requires reliable **3D understanding of scenes**.
+However, many real-world conditions such as occlusion, clutter, reflections, and lighting variation make depth estimation difficult.

+To address this challenge, this project evaluates several **pretrained depth estimation models** and compares their performance on real-world robotic disassembly data.

-The experiments and results are documented in the provided Jupyter notebook.
+The experiments and analysis are implemented in a Jupyter notebook.

 ---